netbox-community/ansible_modules/docs/plugins/netbox_user_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      Password of the user to be created
+      Password of the user to be created.
+If this is specified, the password field will always be updated.

       .. raw:: html